UANATACA/RA-REPO/ra_gui.md

     8 |     "rao_id": "1400"
     9 |	   }'

-The validation successful response changes the request to **CREATED** status, as a JSON object containing request full information is returned.
+The validation successful response changes the request to **CREATED** status as a JSON object containing full request information is returned.

     1 | {
     2 |   "secrets": {